Medinah Country Club

-Medinah Country Club is a private country club in Medinah, Illinois, with more than 1,100 members and 640 acre containing three golf courses, Lake Kadijah, swimming facilities, a golf learning center, golf shop, gun club, racquet center and a mosque-evoking Byzantine-style, Moroccan domed clubhouse topped with minarets and classic Moorish architectural aspects.
+Medinah Country Club is a private country club in Medinah, Illinois, a suburb northwest of downtown Chicago.
+It has more than 1,100 members and 640 acre containing three golf courses, Lake Kadijah, swimming facilities, a golf learning center, golf shop, gun club, racquet center and a mosque-evoking Byzantine-style, Moroccan domed clubhouse topped with minarets and classic Moorish architectural aspects.

 Medinah is famously known for its championship Course No. 3, now at 7657 yd, which has hosted five major championships: three U.S. Opens (1949, 1975, 1990) and two PGA Championships (1999, 2006), as well as the Ryder Cup in 2012.
-Medinah will host the 2026 President's Cup.
+Medinah will host the 2026 Presidents Cup in late September.

 Early history

-The club was founded in 1924 by the Medinah Shriners (named after an Arabian city) and by the late 1920s had approximately 1,500 golfing and social members.
+The club was founded in 1924 by the Medinah Shriners (named after the Arabian city founded by Muhammad) and by the late 1920s had approximately 1,500 golfing and social members.
 The first golf course was opened in September 1925, followed by Course No. 2 in 1926, and finally Course No. 3 in 1928.
 During the construction of the courses, Richard G. Schmid, a Shriner and charter member of the club, had designed the clubhouse itself The Great Depression brought severe financial hardship and many members left.
 94 members paid $3,500, each for a “forever” membership for their family forever aka Perpetual, allowing the club to continue on.
 In addition, the club responded by waiving initiation fees, lowering dues, holding fundraising events, and (significantly) hosting professional golf tournaments.
 Eventually, non-Shriners were allowed to apply for membership.
 World War II exacerbated the club's financial woes and membership fell far below capacity.
 Course No. 2 was closed and members helped with upkeep on the two remaining courses.
 During the post war era, Medinah entered a period of gradual recovery and membership growth.
 The Duke of York once visited the club and remarked, "I've never seen such a place, it is quite strange, yet attractive."